G00364690/python-project/README.md

 sbn.pairplot(data, hue="Species",size=3, diag_kind="hist") # Figure 9

 Running the PairPlot above using the seaborn library allows us to generate Figure 9 and confirm our hypothesis surrounding the correlation between Petal Length and Petal Width being the clearest indicator across the 3 species when attempting to classify an unknown iris sample.

+## Conclusion
+### Statistical Analysis
+Statistically speaking the data appeared to tell a certain story.
+Relatively low variances on Petal Widths for all 3 species, plus Petal Lengths (with the exception of Virginica), both coupled with distinctive mean values for all 3 species indicated that Petals would be the key to classification given the relative lack of distinction with Sepals.

+### Graphical Analysis
+Using the learnings from statistical analysis section it was an obvious next step to view each measurement variable independently and look for visual confirmation of different species one variable at a time.
+Boxplots clearly showed the most powerful variables in this regard were Petal Lengths and Widths.
+Using Statistical Analysis, the only conccern with this hypothesis is the clear overlap between the Min of the Virginica and the Max of the Versicolor species.

+Using Facet Grids to prove that (for the data set in question) the Petal Widths for Versicolor and Virginica correlate to the Petal Lengths we can see using Figure 6 that the 3 species are clearly distinguishable when considering only Petal lengths and Petal widths.